 We thus recommend further refining our model’s assumptions, rather than solely using our simplified approach that relies on equity research reports and consensus estimates.

-Inputting Historical Data
+Inputting Historical Data of NVIDIA

 We’ll start by entering some basic details regarding NVIDIA at the top of our model, such as the current share price, the latest closing date, and the currency units of our model.

 Next, the layout of our model is set up, where we’ll enter three years of income statement data and two years of balance sheet data.

 With regard to its gross margins, NVIDIA has proven to be a profitable company in the last couple of years, exhibiting a gross margin consistently above 60%.